Altinity/clickhouse-backup/ReadMe.md

 * Optional query argument `table` works the same as the `--table value` CLI argument.
 * Optional query argument `partitions` works the same as the `--partitions value` CLI argument.
 * Optional query argument `schema` works the same the `--schema` CLI argument (download schema only).
+* Optional query argument `resumable` works the same as the `--resumable` CLI argument (save intermediate download state and resume download if already exists on local storage).

 Note: this operation is async, so the API will return once the operation has been started.